Fort Lauderdale Field Sobriety Test Lawyer

 Unfortunately, most DUI suspects do take field sobriety tests, and they often wonder how their performance on these tests play a role in their case.
-At Hager & Schwartz, P.A., our Fort Lauderdale DUI lawyers represent numerous clients who took sobriety tests during a DUI stop, and we know how to address these issues and effectively challenge them in court.
+At Hager & Schwartz, P.A., our Fort Lauderdale field sobriety test lawyers represent numerous clients who took sobriety tests during a DUI stop.
+We know how to address these issues and effectively challenge them in court.

 While some law enforcement agencies may administer different tests to drivers, most use a group of three primary roadside tests known as Standardized Field Sobriety Tests.
 These tests are admissible evidence in most states, and they include the following:

-- One leg stand test – Similar to the walk and turn test, the one leg stand test is an evaluation of a person’s balance.
+The one-leg-stand test is similar to the walk and turn test in that it presses someone’s ability to perform a mental and physical task simultaneously, which becomes immensely more difficult when intoxicated.
 This test involves a suspect standing with their foot slightly above the ground.
 A law enforcement officer will ask the suspect to count to 30, and will also monitor the time.

-- Horizontal gaze nystagmus test – This test allows a law enforcement officer to monitor for signs of involuntary eye movement that occurs when a person tracks an object at peripheral angles.
+The horizontal gaze nystagmus test is perhaps the most widely-used field sobriety test because of how easy it is to conduct and how reliable it is.
+Unlike other tests that check for divided mental capacity to prove intoxication, this test looks for something even simpler: your brain’s ability to control your muscles.
+This test allows a law enforcement officer to monitor for signs of involuntary eye movement that occurs when a person tracks an object at peripheral angles.
 With alcohol impairment, a person is more likely to exhibit horizontal gaze nystagmus or involuntary eye jerking.

 Although these tests are standardized evaluations used by law enforcement throughout Florida and the country, they are not definitive measurements of a person’s impairment.
 For example, physical disabilities or injuries can compromise a person’s ability to successfully perform these tests.
 Roadway and environmental conditions can also impact a suspect’s ability to successfully perform the walk and turn test or the one leg stand test.